Table of Contents

 output() | Specifies the response format: JSON or XML.
 Default is JSON. |

-When using the Python SDK, follow these best practices to ensure efficient and reliable integration:
+When using the SDK, follow these best practices to ensure efficient and reliable integration for a python currency converter using our API:

 - Cache responses when possible to reduce API calls and improve performance.